• Skip to primary navigation

 • Cilantro

-• Cruciferous: cauliflower, broccoli, brussles sprouts
+• Cruciferous: cauliflower, broccoli, Brussels sprouts

 • Onions: sweet onions, yellow onions, green onions, red onions

-• Mushrooms: baby bella, portabella, shiitake, white button
+• Mushrooms: baby Bella, portabella, shiitake, white button

-• Potatoes: russet, Yukon gold, red potatoes, fingerling potatoes, sweet potatoes
+• Potatoes: russet, Yukon gold, red potatoes, fingerling potatoes, sweet potatoes (french fries don’t count, just sayin’…)

 • Avocado